unified-naming-convention/NamingStandard/api/closures.md

 function isexecutorclosure(func: function): boolean
 ```

-Returns whether or not `func` is a C closure created by the executor.
+Returns whether or not `func` was created by the executor.

 ### Parameters